-Mihail received his M.D. from the Faculty of Medicine and Pharmacy, Bucharest, Romania and completed an internship and residency program in Internal Medicine at Yale-New Haven affiliated hospitals in Connecticut followed by a fellowship program in hematology/oncology and later appointed as Instructor of Medicine, division of Hematology & Oncology at Mary Hitchcock Medical Center and Geisel Medical School at Dartmouth in New Hampshire.
+Mihail completed a residency program in internal medicine at Yale University followed by a fellowship program in hematology/oncology at Dartmouth with academic appointment as Instructor of Medicine in the division of Hematology & Oncology at Mary Hitchcock Medical Center and Geisel Medical School at Dartmouth.

 He started his career in pharmaceutical industry at Pfizer Oncology leading the CD40 agonist and IGF-1R antibodies projects, which entered in early clinical trials.
 Subsequently he led the Medical Affairs Oncology group at MedImmune, Gaithersburg MD and later as VP, Clinical Development Oncology at MannKind Corp., Valencia, CA successfully brought into clinic two cancer vaccine programs.
 As a Global Project Lead for AbbVie Biotherapeutics in Redwood City, CA, he was responsible for the early clinical oncology monoclonal antibody programs and as Head, Medical Sciences at Pharmacyclics, Sunnyvale CA he took part in the commercial launch of ibrutinib (IMBRUVICA™) program in mantle cell lymphoma and chronic lymphocytic leukemia.
 As VP of Clinical and Medical Affairs at SFJ Pharmaceutical Group, a venture pharma company supported the medical and business operations of the Pfizer Oncology partnership on the Phase 3, pivotal trial which led to the FDA approval of Besponsa® (inotuzumab ozogamicin) in the R/R adult B-cell ALL.